-While it is more commonly seen that the priori distribution on the two possible hypotheses is not feasible in practice.
+In practice, it is more common to see that the priori distribution is not given.
 This paper is in part motivated by the following question: is it possible (within the Bayesian setting) to reformulate the statement of the sequential testing problem so that the solution to the optimal stopping problem does not depend on knowledge of the a priori distribution $\pi$?
-The answer is in the affirmative when one considers its minimax version by taking consideration of all possible priori distributions.
+To answer this question, one considers its minimax version by taking into consideration of all possible priori distributions.
 The prior distribution of $\pi$ which yields the worst scenario among all possible a priori distributions is called the \textit{least favorable distribution} (see, for example, \cite{Lehmann} and references therein).

-The study on minimax testing problems could date back to \cite{Hu1965} and then has aroused great interests of mathematicians afterwards.
+The study on minimax testing problems could date back to \cite{Hu1965} and then has aroused great interests of mathematicians afterward.
 The readers are referred to the review paper \cite{Fa2021} and references therein for the recent developments if the observation is a discrete-time sequence and admits some general Markovian structure.
 Compared to the sequential testing problems with a priori distribution, the additional efforts for minimax sequential testing problems are devoted to identifying the least favorable distribution first.
 After a least favorable distribution is discovered, the optimal testing rule can be determined by a sequential testing problem directly.
-For the most recent developments on the discrete-time models, one may refer to \cite{Fa2016} when the observations are i.i.d and to \cite{Fa2020} when the observations admit a general Markovian structure.
+For the most recent developments in the discrete-time models, one may refer to \cite{Fa2016} when the observations are i.i.d and to \cite{Fa2020} when the observations admit a general Markovian structure.
 In the continuous-time model, when the observed process is a continuous-time process satisfying a stochastic differential equation, the minimax sequential testing problem for the drift has been solved in \cite{ErMei2022}.
-In this paper, we aim at extending the minimax sequential testing theory for the intensity of a Poisson process.
-Similar to \cite{Fa2016,Fa2020,ErMei2022}, our main effort is devoted in deriving the least favorable distributions.
+In this paper, we aim to extend the minimax sequential testing theory for the intensity of a Poisson process.
+Similar to \cite{Fa2016,Fa2020,ErMei2022}, our main effort is devoted to deriving the least favorable distributions.
 To the best knowledge of the authors, the problem has not been considered in the literature.

 We will follow the approaches adopted in \cite{ErMei2022} while several new features have to be addressed in this paper.
 First, the sample paths of Poisson process are not continuous.
 Second, when working on the optimal stopping problem, we will see that the probabilistic regularity of the optimal stopping boundary, which is an essential step in \cite{ErMei2022}, fails in our case.
 Some new methods are needed here.
 Third, we will see that 1/2 and 1/2 is not the least favorable priori distribution even if the performance functional is symmetric.
 Such a result implies that the minimax sequential testing problem for Poisson process is not symmetric, different from the linear minimax Wiener sequential testing problems in \cite{ErMei2022} for stochastic differential equations.
 Working on those new features, we will present an equivalent characterization of the least favorable distribution and present a sufficient condition for its existence.
 Moreover, we will propose a numerical method for a least favorable distribution from its characterization.